eclipse-thingweb/dart_wot/README.md

 This software includes material copied from
 Eclipse Thingweb node-wot (https://github.com/eclipse/thingweb.node-wot).
-Copyright © 2018 Contributors to the Eclipse Foundation
+Copyright © 2018 Contributors to the Eclipse Foundation.
+See the `LICENSE-THIRD-PARTY` file for more information.

 ## Contribution